Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     | bstarts | dict | streams |
     +=========+======+=========+

-Each block is equal-sized as specified by the `blocksize` header field.
+For regular chunks, each block is equal-sized as specified by the `blocksize` header field.
 The size of the last block can be shorter or equal to the rest.

+When `blosc2_flags2` bit 0 is set, the chunk uses variable-length blocks instead:

+- `blocksize` in the header stores the number of blocks
+- each block still has one entry in `bstarts`
+- each block is stored in a single compressed stream

 **Block starts**